 Many contracts provide the customer with options for additional goods or services such as discounted contract renewals or customer loyalty points.
 A customer option is a distinct performance obligation if the option provides a material right to the customer.
 There are no bright lines that define what makes a right material; however, the right must be more significant than any discount that would be available had the customer not entered into the contract with the entity.

 Some entities may, through contract specifications or through customary business practices, have an obligation to stand ready to provide goods or services to a customer.
-An example of such an obligation is a health club that has the obligation to have the services ready any time its members desire to use them.
 Revenue received for stand-ready obligations is recognized over the period of time an entity offers the stand-ready service.

 When a company sells a product with a right of return, it is obligated to accept the product should it be returned.
 A right of return is not a distinct performance obligation, but adds variability to the transaction price.
 Thus, rights of return should be considered when evaluating variable consideration.